 There is no fee to apply for this Scholarship and applicants are welcome to apply for other Scholarships on offer if applicable.

-A completed Application Form, Financial Declaration Form with covering Letter of Application from the parents, must be submitted to the Head of College Development by the due date which will be advertised to families through the Weekly Bulletin to parents and the website.
+A completed Application Form here and Financial Declaration Form along with covering Letter of Application from the student, must be submitted to the Head of College Development by 4pm Monday 27 November 2017.
+The Scholarship will be advertised to families through the Weekly Bulletin to parents and the website.
 All applications will be treated in confidentiality.

 Applications will each be considered with following taken into account; musical ability and/or potential displayed by the student, level of commitment/enthusiasm for Music displayed by the student, along with financial need.